 TESTING VALVES Indicates that the valve test is beginning.
 Each valve is alternately energized and de-energized; checks are made for open- and short- circuit valve coils.

 NOTE: in platform mode, the footswitch must be closed.

-NOTE: jib valves are not tested if JIB = NO NOTE: left/right jib valves are not tested unless JIB = SIDESWING.
-Problems which can be reported include: CANT TEST VALVES There is a wiring problem which prevents the valve test from functioning correctly.
+NOTE: jib valves are not tested if $JIB = NO$

+NOTE: left/right jib valves are not tested unless $JIB = SIDESWING$.

+Problems which can be reported include:

+CANT TEST VALVES

+There is a wiring problem which prevents the valve test from functioning correctly.

 Check valve wiring.

-Check ground alarm & hourmeter wiring. valvename S/C The named valve is drawing too much current so is presumed to be short-circuit.
-Check valve wiring. valvename O/C The named valve is drawing too little current so is presumed to be open-circuit.
+Check ground alarm & hourmeter wiring. valvename S/C

+The named valve is drawing too much current so is presumed to be short-circuit.

 Check valve wiring.

+valvename O/C

+The named valve is drawing too little current so is presumed to be open-circuit.

+Check valve wiring.

 VALVE TEST DONE Indicates that the valve test is complete (with or without faults).

+TESTING CONTS Indicates that the contactor test is beginning.

+In platform mode, the forward & reverse direction contactors are energized and de-energized; checks are made that

+they

-TESTING CONTS In platform mode, the forward & reverse direction contactors are energized and de-energized; checks are made that they close & open correctly and for short-circuit coils.
-In platform and ground mode, the line contactor is energized and de-energized; checks are made that it closed & opened correctly and for a short-circuit coil.
-In platform mode, the positrac contactors are energized and de-energized; checks are made for short-circuit and open-circuit coils.
-Problems which can be reported include: CANT TEST CONTS There is a wiring problem which prevents the contactor test from functioning correctly.
+close & open correctly and for short-circuit coils.

+In platform and ground mode, the line contactor is energized and de-energized; checks are made that it closed &

+opened

+correctly and for a short-circuit coil.

+In platform mode, the positrac contactors are energized and de-energized; checks are made for short-circuit and

+open-circuit coils.

+Problems which can be reported include: CANT TEST CONTS

+There is a wiring problem which prevents the contactor test from functioning correctly.

 Check power wiring.

 Check contactor wiring.

-BAD CONT WIRING There is a wiring problem which caused the capacitor bank to be charged when a direction contactor was energized; probably the wiring to the contactor coils is incorrect.
+BAD CONT WIRING

+There is a wiring problem which caused the capacitor bank to be charged when a direction contactor was energized; probably the wiring to the contactor coils is incorrect.

 Check contactor wiring.

+Check power wiring.

+contname WELDED

-Check power wiring. contname WELDED The named contactor appears to have not opened.
+The named contactor appears to have not opened.

 Check named contactor.

+Check power wiring.

+contname COIL 0/C

-Check power wiring. contname COIL O/C The named contactor coil did not load its driver circuit so is presumed to be open-circuit.
-Check contactor wiring. contname COIL O/C The named contactor coil did not load its driver circuit so is presumed to be open-circuit.
+The named contactor coil did not load its driver circuit so is presumed to be open-circuit.
+Check contactor wiring.

+contname COIL S/C

 The named contactor coil overloaded its driver circuit so is presumed to be short-circuit.

-Check contactor wiring. contname DIDNT CLOSE The named contactor appears to have not closed.
+Check contactor wiring.

+contname DIDNT CLOSE

+The named contactor appears to have not closed.

 Check contactor wiring.
 Check power wiring.

 CONT TEST DONE Indicates that the contactor test is complete (with or without faults).